 Conclusions/perspective

 (a) Cancer arises because of accumulation of multiple mutations -- some of these drivers could be noncoding.
 There is a bias in literature for driver noncoding mutations because people haven’t explored these regions for cancer drivers to the same extent, for example most studies have been focusing on exomes including the majority of TCGA studies.
+There is an increased realization of this and there is an ongoing collaborative effort between TCGA and ICGC called Pan-Cancer Analysis of Whole Genomes (PCAWG), which will try to identify important noncoding mutations in ~2500 tumor and matched normal whole-genomes.

 (b) There is a debate in the community about whether we should look at noncoding/whole genomes vs exomes.
 Studies of somatic noncoding mutations are currently mostly for research purposes, as opposed to regular clinical use.
 This is primarily because current therapeutic approaches attempt to target proteins.
-It is possible that alternate methodologies, such as genome editing using CRISPR, may be used in future (e.g. Cas9 was used for HIV in cell lines and proposed for therapeutic application 3637).
+It is possible that alternate methodologies, such as genome editing using CRISPR, may be used in future (e.g. CRISPR/Cas9 mediated editing has been used for HIV in cell lines 36 and muscular dystrophy in mice 37).
 However, noncoding germline variants associated with increased cancer susceptibility should be important for risk assessment and potentially for preventive approaches.

 (c) In relation to (b), it is very important to know the links between cis-regulatory regions and their target genes.
 Although many approaches exist (as discussed under ‘Main sections’), this remains a very active and important area of research, especially the development of high-throughput choromosomal capture technologies.